techspecs/techspecs-node/README.md

 # Introducing TechSpecs JavaScript/TypeScript

-This JavaScript/TypeScript library provides automatic access to the standardized technical specifications of the world's consumer electronics, including the latest smartphones, tablets, smartwatches, laptops, and more.
+This node library provides programatic access to the standardized specs of over 61,000 consumer electronics devices, including the latest smartphones, tablets, smartwatches, laptops, and more.

 ## Documentation